RichardRed0x/block-commons/content/publication/staking/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
-projects: []
+projects: ['crypto-governance-research']
 ---

 This post considers "staking", the practice of using cryptographic coins or tokens to participate in some functional or governance role(s) within a decentralized (blockchain) production effort.
 The classic example is Proof of Stake (PoS) consensus, where token holders collectively perform the task of maintaining consensus and creating new blocks.
 This function is performed by Proof of Work miners in Bitcoin.

 The term "staking" is now used much more broadly, including Delegated Proof of Stake systems and also hybrid forms.
-A number of companies now offer and promote "staking services" where they use custodied funds to participate in these processes and share some percentage of the rewards with their clients/depositors.
+A number of companies now offer and promote staking services where they use custodied funds to participate in these processes and share some percentage of the rewards with their clients/depositors.
 Coinbase, Binance and Kraken all provide such services.

 Staking means putting something of value at stake (like coins or tokens) as a kind of guarantee that one will participate in good faith and not try to abuse the system.
 As participants have skin in the game and would suffer from damage to the resource, they are incentivized to look after it - or at least the "tokenomics" have been designed this way.